Director of Graduate Studies

 Michael Hatt joined Warwick in September 2007 as Professor in the History of Art Department having previously been Head of Research at the Yale Center for British Art.
 He is a member of the department's 'British Art & Architecture since 1750' and 'Philosophy, Theory, Historiography' research clusters.

-Nineteenth-century British and American Art and Visual Culture with a particular interest in gender and sexuality, and in questions of visual racism.
+Nineteenth-century British and American Art and Visual Culture with a particular interest in gender and sexuality, and in questions of visual racism; Danish art and culture in the nineteenth century; the history of art history; visual art and poetry, 1850 to the present.
 Further Information

 Teaching and supervision